bachir8k/moodle-global-dev/protocols-bkup.md

 *   **Action:** Use the designated wrapper scripts (e.g., `git-45.bat`, `git-global.bat`) for all Git commands.
 This is the most important protocol; failure to follow it can lead to irreversible errors.
 *   **Implementation / Instructions:**
     1. Always prefer a wrapper script if one exists for the target repository.
-    2. If a suitable wrapper script does not exist, I must first ask the user to confirm the correct project sub-folder for the git operation.
-Only after receiving confirmation will I change to that directory and execute the `git` command.
+    2. If a suitable wrapper script does not exist, you must first change the directory to the correct project sub-folder (e.g., `moodle4.5/`) before executing the `git` command.

 ## 1.5.
 Token & Context Management
 *   **Objective:** To operate efficiently and prevent incomplete responses.